raymondworkshop/raymondworkshop.github.io/_posts/learning/2021-03-01-how-to-work-on-hard-things.md

     - 减少选择性
         + 优先级选择
+        + **Part of optionality** is being willing to make changes
+        + "One of the difficult things about making decisions is it reduces opportunity in the short term, but **that's the only thing that really creates great opportunity in the long term**.
+If you don't make decisions, you try to **live too much in a liminal opportunity space**, you **might be just missing very big opportunities** and not creating what the really big opportunities are"

     -  skill acquisition
         + access to a subject expert and know how to guide you through